fuzz/etcdon/README.md

 1. Cron jobs that run on your local machine (or wherever your backups go) to collect and prune backups

+Additionally etcdon assumes that your local machine (or wherever your backups go) is itself backed up.
+If this is not the case and you really don't want to set backups up for some reason (backups are your friend!) you should take additional backup steps as etcdon alone will not save you from scenarios like data corruption on the server--etcdon will happily sync over the corrupt data, leaving you bad data on both sides.
+Our Postgres backups are largely immune to this as we keep several copies of those, and keeping configs in a git repo as recommended will protect those.
+Losing the Redis backup isn't catastrophic so we don't worry about it.
+That leaves uploads, which are left as an exercise to the sysop as they may be quite large--there's no one-size-fits-all solution besides letting your local backup system take care of it (assuming you have the room).
+Of course you can use S3 or similar for backups, and I'll probably get around to adding support for it, but etcdon is local first as much as possible.

 The official Mastodon backup documentation is [here](https://docs.joinmastodon.org/admin/backups/).